Image sensor: Comparison between CCD and CMOS sensors

 The two main types of digital image sensors are the charge-coupled device (CCD) and the active-pixel sensor (CMOS sensor), fabricated in complementary MOS (CMOS) or N-type MOS (NMOS or Live MOS) technologies.
 Both CCD and CMOS sensors are based on the MOS technology, with MOS capacitors being the building blocks of a CCD, and MOSFET amplifiers being the building blocks of a CMOS sensor.

 Cameras integrated in small consumer products generally use CMOS sensors, which are usually cheaper and have lower power consumption in battery powered devices than CCDs.
 CCD sensors are used for high end broadcast quality video cameras, and CMOS sensors dominate in still photography and consumer goods where overall cost is a major concern.
 Both types of sensor accomplish the same task of capturing light and converting it into electrical signals.

-Each cell of a CCD image sensor is an analog device.
-When light strikes the chip it is held as a small electrical charge in each photo sensor.
+Each cell of a CCD image sensor is an analog device, a pinned photodiode.
+When light strikes the chip it is held as a small electrical charge in each photodiode.
 The charges in the line of pixels nearest to the (one or more) output amplifiers are amplified and output, then each line of pixels shifts its charges one line closer to the amplifiers, filling the empty line closest to the amplifiers.
 This process is then repeated until all the lines of pixels have had their charge amplified and output.

 A CMOS image sensor has an amplifier for each pixel compared to the few amplifiers of a CCD.
 This results in less area for the capture of photons than a CCD, but this problem has been overcome by using microlenses in front of each photodiode, which focus light into the photodiode that would have otherwise hit the amplifier and not been detected.
+Behind each microlens sits a color filter made of special colored photoresist.
 Some CMOS imaging sensors also use back-side illumination to increase the number of photons that hit the photodiode.
 CMOS sensors can potentially be implemented with fewer components, use less power, and/or provide faster readout than CCD sensors.
 They are also less vulnerable to static electricity discharges.
+It is possible to replace the color filter with a meta lens or microscopic prisms in order to garner light of the same color across pixels, and direct it to a single pixel.
+This is known as color splitting.

 Another design, a hybrid CCD/CMOS architecture (sold under the name "sCMOS") consists of CMOS readout integrated circuits (ROICs) that are bump bonded to a CCD imaging substrate – a technology that was developed for infrared staring arrays and has been adapted to silicon-based detector technology.
 Another approach is to utilize the very fine dimensions available in modern CMOS technology to implement a CCD like structure entirely in CMOS technology: such structures can be achieved by separating individual poly-silicon gates by a very small gap; though still a product of research hybrid sensors can potentially harness the benefits of both CCD and CMOS imagers.